captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ## VALERIA:
 Girls, enough.
 ---
-Honey, hell, you’re more Jewish than any of us.
+Dev, hell, you’re more Jewish than any of us.
 ---
 ## DEV:
 I mean, genetically I’m not.
 ---
-But I was raised with the the language,
+But I was raised with the language,
 ---
 the holidays, the stories,
 ---